jetstream-cloud/js2docs/docs/general/instancemgt.md

 - Your instance's CPU is sitting idle most of the time, in which case a smaller flavor would burn your allocation more slowly.
     - Exosphere's instance resource usage graphs are a useful guide here.
 - You launched a GPU flavor, then later find that you no longer need the GPU, but want to keep using the instance.
-    - Note that the reverse does not apply, because an instance launched from an image without GPU drivers will not be able to use the GPU if it is resized to a GPU flavor.)
+- You launched a non-GPU flavor, then later find that you want to use the same instance with a GPU.

 If your software stack sometimes needs a large flavor to run a compute-intensive job, but you can develop and tune it on a smaller flavor, consider resizing _down_ to a small flavor for development work, and back _up_ when you're ready to run it at a larger scale.
 This get you best performance when you need it, while conserving your allocation when you don't.